 Taren Sylvester

-Taren Sylvester is the research assistant for the National Security Human Capital Program at the Center for a New American Security (CNAS).
+Taren Sylvester is a former research assistant for the National Security Human Capital Program at the Center for a New American Security (CNAS).
 Their research interests include issues of civil-military relations, societal perceptions of the military, military ethics, and biodefense.

 Sylvester received their MA in international security and a graduate certificate in terrorism and homeland security from George Mason University.
 They also hold a BA in international studies from American University.